udda/multiload-ng/README.md

 - XFCE (xfce4-panel)
 - LXDE (lxpanel)
 - MATE (mate-panel)

-In addition it can be built as a standalone window, that is, not embedded in any panel.
+- Standalone (has its own window, not embedded in any panel)

+Multiload-ng can be built with GTK2 and GTK3, so can be embedded within GTK2/GTK3 builds of all the panels above.